alexanderogorodnikov/multicloud-k8s/README.md

-# multicloud-k8s
+# Introduction

-Multi-cloud k8s cluster running Apps in service mesh
+## Multi-cloud k8s infrastructure

+## This is my first try to deploy such solution

+## Will add some docs soon